CasuallyDreamin/portfolio-site-musician/README.md

+# 🎸 Portfolio Website for a Musician

-# Portfolio website for a musician friend
+A single-page portfolio website built for a musician friend to showcase their work, promote releases, and share contact information.

-Single page application website meant to be used by my friend for promotion purposes.

-# stack:
+## 🛠️ Tech Stack
-Vite + React (JavaScript)
+- **Frontend:** Vite + React (JavaScript)
-html + css

-# includes:
+- **Styling:** HTML + CSS

-## hero section
+## 📌 Features
+### 🎤 Hero Section
-Full page welcome screen
+- Full-page welcome screen with a strong first impression.

-## About section
+### 👤 About Section
-Short introduction of the musician
+- Short introduction of the musician, background, and style.

-## Work section
+### 🎶 Work Section
-Card view section to show off achievements, releases and activities
+- Card-style layout to highlight achievements, releases, and activities.

-## Media section
-Optional for embedding youtube/soundcloud iframes for a more direct understanding of the artist

-## Contact section
+### 📺 Media Section
+- Optional section for embedding YouTube / SoundCloud (or other) media players.
+- Gives visitors a direct way to experience the artist’s work.

+### 📬 Contact Section
-Social links and contact information
+- Social links and contact information for easy reach.

-## Navbar
+### 🧭 Navbar
-Smooth navigation to different sections
+- Smooth scrolling navigation between sections.

-# extra:
-Smooth Fade-In effect for sections to be easier on the eyes
+## ✨ Extras
+- Fade-in animation for sections, making the site feel smooth and easy on the eyes.